vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     **target/←- This is where you find pre-built JAR executable (or your own build).**

-Now, if you want to build the OGWAPI yourself, it is good time to jump to section `Building the OGWAPI from source codes <#Building-the-OGWAPI-from-source-codes>`_.
+Now, if you want to build the OGWAPI yourself, it is good time to jump to section `Building the OGWAPI from source codes <#2.1.1.2-Building-the-OGWAPI-from-source-codes>`_.
 Otherwise, skip that section and continue with section about `Creating a dedicated system user <#Creating%20a%20dedicated%20system%20user>`__.